 CONSEQUENCES OF NON-TREATMENT

-- Homelessness People with untreated psychiatric illnesses comprise 250,000 people, of the total homeless population.
+People with untreated psychiatric illnesses comprise one-third, or 200,000 people, of the estimated 600,000 homeless population.
 The quality of life for these individuals is abysmal.
 Many are victimized regularly.
 A recent study has found that 28 percent of homeless people with previous psychiatric hospitalizations obtained some food from garbage cans and eight percent used garbage cans as a primary food source.

 - of spouses killed by spouse 12.3 percent of defendants had a history of untreated mental illness;